 Japan continues to be a popular investment destination in Asia.
-With changes in local policies and eased visa regulations, the commercial market will benefit from the increased amount of tourists and investors.
+With changes in local policies and eased visa regulations, the commercial property market will benefit from an increased amount of tourists and investors.

 People from Hong Kong and Mainland China go to Japan in vast numbers, at the same time as we’ll see future growth from emerging markets like India and Indonesia.

 Yet, buying commercial property in Japan requires a bit of planning and caution.